 Back Issue Vol: 37-3

 Amidst all of the possibility that is out there, all of the options and uncertainties, it helps to remember that there is also a strong community in the draft-farming world.
+There are a great many like-minded yet still diverse people working with draft horses and ready to share their experiences.
 What will serve us well within this great variety of farms and farmers is to keep in touch, to learn from one another’s good ideas and mistakes and to keep on farming with draft power.

 It is NOT a small world, it is a BIG world, as wide and various as you can possibly imagine.
 We are not alone.
 When we feel ourselves shut down, crowded by worry and a sense of failure, it would serve us well to remember Bulldog’s admonition, “Boss, never give up, no matter what, never give up.”
 Anyway, how could we?
 Who would put up the hay?
 Who would unharness the team?
 Who would milk the cows?
 Who would wax the cheese?
 Who would feed those woolly pigs?
 It’s got to be us, after all it is who we are.